 One of the most dramatic events in New York isn’t happening in a Broadway theatre right now; it’s taking place in Flushing, Queens, at the Billie Jean King National Tennis Center.
-Tennis fans from all over the globe—including Lin-Manuel Miranda (Hamilton) and Uma Thurman (Broadway’s upcoming The Parisian Woman)—have gathered at the tennis complex and the 23,000-seat Arthur Ashe Stadium to witness the mental and physical strength of the sport’s best athletes.
+Tennis fans from all over the globe—including Lin-Manuel Miranda and Hugh Jackman—have gathered at the tennis complex and the 23,000-seat Arthur Ashe Stadium to witness the mental and physical strength of the sport’s best athletes.
 For those who don’t know, the U.S. Open is one of four Grand Slam tennis tournaments throughout the year-long season, which also includes January’s Australian Open, May’s French Open, and June’s Wimbledon in London.
 These slams are the apices of competition.
-Aside from theatre greats in attendance (and performances by theatre talent like Tony nominee Josh Groban and Tony winner Leslie Odom, Jr. at the U.S. Opens of years past), tennis and theatre have actually crossed paths numerous times.
+Aside from theatre greats in attendance (and performances by theatre talent like Tony winners Ben Platt and Ali Stroker at this year’s opening ceremonies and Adrienne Warren at the finals), tennis and theatre have actually crossed paths numerous times.

 Before you tune in to the drama on Arthur Ashe, we investigate the songs, productions, and moments when theatre and tennis faced off.